Hip Injuries & Conditions

 Hip Injuries and Conditions We Treat at Memorial

-Our team approach brings together board-certified orthopedic surgeons, sports physiatrists, primary care sports medicine physicians and physical therapists – all with advanced training in sports medicine and related specialties.
+Our team approach brings together board-certified orthopedic surgeons, primary care sports medicine physicians and physical therapists – all with advanced training in sports medicine and related specialties.
 You’ll receive personalized care from a team who thoroughly understands hip conditions and how they affect your sports performance and daily activities.

 Common hip injuries and conditions we treat include: